emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

 :::
 ::::

-## Connect To EMQX Cluster By MQTT X CLI
+## Connect To EMQX Cluster By MQTTX CLI

 + Obtain the External IP of the EMQX cluster